-The Palace and entire Estate of Versailles are open from 19 May 2021 on the usual days and hours but time-slot admissions are now compulsory to see the main palace, even for free admission and other ticket holders.
+In 2023, the Palace and the entire Estate of Versailles are open on the usual days and hours but time-slot reservation tickets are now compulsory to see the main palace, even for free admission and other ticket holders.
 Buy tickets online from Tiqets or GetYourGuide — easy cancelation options are available.
-Guided tours from Paris remain an easy option for transportation and fast palace entry.
+Guided tours from Paris remain an easy option for transportation and the best fast palace entry.

 Seeing the Chateau de Versailles on Musical Fountain Days

 The fountains in the formal garden of Versailles play on most Saturdays and Sundays, public holidays, and some Tuesdays from April to October.
 On these musical fountains show days, admission of €10.50 is charged to enter the gardens — included in the Passport that covers all sights at Versailles or as a separate ticket online, or at Versailles.
 (Only children under six enter for free.)